ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 #### Int64 on 32-bit archs

-Since in most cases, these are handled by C functions, the C convention is used throughtou all the code: on a 32-bit arch, an Int64 is split into its lower bits and its higher bits, and then carried on two registers.
+Since in most cases, these are handled by C functions, the C convention is used throughout all the code: on a 32-bit arch, an Int64 is split into its lower bits and its higher bits, and then carried on two registers.
 Handling these is relatively straightforward since the low-level operations are already written in `cmm_helpers`.